MihaiMocanuGit/AssociativeOperationCounter-Cpp_port/README.md

 # Changing the cardinal of the set
-To modify the cardinal of the set on which you are generating semigroups, please modify in `main.cpp` the line `constexpr int CARDINAL_SET = "Insert New Cardinal";` and recompile the program.
+To modify the cardinal of the set on which you are generating semigroups, please modify in `main.cpp` the line `constexpr int CARDINAL_SET = <<Insert New Cardinal>>;` and recompile the program.

 # Optimisation ideas:
-Similarly to how I computed isomorphism from one semigroup to another.
+Similarly to how I computed isomorphisms from one semigroup to another.
 I could do the same to the other non-associative grupoids.
 This way I refrain from checking associativity on a structure which is isomorphic to another non-associative structure.

-The big downside for this would be heavy RAM/Heap usage/
+The big downside for this would be heavy RAM/Heap usage